Last updated on July 16th, 2021

 And, over time, color naming became a fun stroller game.
 We would identify the colors of objects as we rolled by, which was wonderful vocabulary building.
 These days, our new goal is to try and name a more creative color names of items.
 So instead of saying something is purple, we say lavender, plum or periwinkle.

 A color scavenger hunt is a great way to practice identifying these colors in the world around them.
+And the best part?
 You can host this scavenger hunt inside or out, with a theme or not, for a holiday or at any destination that you can think of.
-You set the guidelines that work for you.
+The options are endless and you set the guidelines that work for your event.

 My favorite part about this color scavenger hunt is using an egg carton for the box.
 As I watched my kids run all over collecting the objects, the egg carton bounced up and down multiple times.
 But nothing fell out.
 The lid latched on top to make a wonderful carrying box.
 And the items inside stayed in place.